-- New storefront entrances in historic buildings should be situated in the same physical location as the original entrance.
+- Historic storefronts should be stabilized and repaired rather than altered when possible.
+If extensively deteriorated or poorly functioning doors, transom windows, bulkheads and kickplates, columns and piers, and signs are to be replaced, they should match the old features as much as possible in material, design, scale, color, and finish. - Replacement of storefront elements should only be done if repair is not possible and should be done based on consulting existing documentary or physical evidence such as historic imagery from the Historical Society of Mount Lebanon. - New storefront entrances in historic buildings should be situated in the same physical location as the original entrance.
 Original recessed entries should be retained rather than moved. - Historic windows should be stabilized and repaired rather than replaced when possible. - Window openings that are important to the historic character of a building should be maintained in appearance.
-This includes the window configuration (single-hung, double-hung, casement, etc.), the frame, the sash, the casing, the sill, and the configuration of the muntins. - Windows that were operable should remain operable, and vice versa. - If extensively deteriorated or poorly functioning windows are to be replaced, they should match the old window as much as possible in material, design, scale, color, and finish.
+This includes the window configuration (single-hung, double-hung, casement, etc.), the frame, the sash, the casing, the sill, and the configuration of the muntins (see diagram on next page for labeled window components). - Windows that were operable should remain operable, and vice versa. - If extensively deteriorated or poorly functioning windows are to be replaced, they should match the old window as much as possible in material, design, scale, color, and finish.
 Replacing windows should only be done if repair is not possible. - Storm windows and improvements to energy efficiency are appropriate if they do not damage repairable original windows.